"Always wear a smile.

 There's a lot going on in Mona Lisa's head.
 Don't you think?
 The same can be said of all women.
 (Not sure about men.
 I'm not one!)

-After pondering the life of Hannah and Michael Earles' eleventh and last child, Margaret, it hit me why I was having such a hard time getting into her head and figuring her out.
+After pondering the life of Hannah and Thomas Earles' eleventh and last child, Margaret, it hit me why I was having such a hard time getting into her head and figuring her out.

 She and I, if we were to sit and to talk, and we have, could relate so well.
 When I looked at the details available to me of her life she seems like a very ordinary woman who lived a very normal life.
 But then I noticed two contradictory entries on the 1900 and 1910 census for her and her family with Michael Hussey, and I started to see, better yet to feel her soul; what's going on behind her eyes.